pnp/blog/content/post/avoid-unnecessary-looping-apply-to-each-in-power-automate.md

 first() expression is being used and within it is brackets () in **red** is a body reference to the SharePoint Get Items action.
-If you have renamed the SharePoint Get Items action then you will need to replace
-\'Get_Items\' with the name of your action with spaces replaced by underscores.
+If you have renamed the SharePoint Get Items action then you will need to replace 'Get_Items' with the name of your action with spaces replaced by underscores.
 Next in **Grey** is the SharePoint value column which holds all of the SharePoint list item values in an array -- this does not need to be changed.
 The first function brackets are then closed in **blue**.